Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Numerical results

-Let us now derive an exposing vector of the \SDP relaxation~\cref{qap_sdp} ignoring the nonnegativity, as we have shown we can add the nonnegativity on after the reductions. \begin{lemma} Consider~\cref{qap_sdp} without the nonnegativity constraints.
+This square submatrix clearly has rank $2(n-1)$, and thus the statement follows. \end{proof} Let us now derive an exposing vector of the \SDP relaxation~\cref{qap_sdp} ignoring the nonnegativity, as we have shown we can add the nonnegativity on after the reductions. \begin{lemma} Consider~\cref{qap_sdp} without the nonnegativity constraints.
 Then

 and is an exposing vector of rank $2 (n-1)$ in $\A_{\GG}$. \end{lemma} \begin{proof} Let $U$ be defined as in~\Cref{qap_exp_lemma1}.
 Using the properties of the Kronecker product, we have